the3cloud/zktls/docs/ReqResp.md

 # Request and Response Model

+Due to contract limitations, zkTLS cannot process TLS in a streaming manner, so zkTLS use a Request/Response model.

 ## Request and Template

 Requests are allowed in two ways: original request body and template request body.